-When an incident has occurred that reasonably appears to have reportable damages, this Annex shall be activated by any one of the following: Larimer OEM, Sheriff's Office, Building Department, Assessor's Office or an emergency response agency.
+When an incident has occurred that reasonably appears to have reportable damages, this Annex shall be activated.
 Larimer OEM will notify the EOC Manager and activate the Damage Assessment Unit within the Planning Section of the EOC.
-The EOC will notify all law enforcement and fire agencies, public works departments, utility providers, special districts, and other response agencies.
+Once activated, damage assessment procedures shall remain in effect until terminated by the EOC Manager.